Globetrotting Guest Horse: Kiwayu

 How did you find Kiwayu?

-Barney and PJ Bestelink bred many of OHS’ horses from their stallion Lamu.
-Those homebreds still form the core of the OHS herd today.
+Barney and PJ Bestelink bred many of our horses from their stallion Lamu.
+Those homebreds still form the core of our herd today.
 Kiwayu’s full brothers, Mabowa and Likipia, are also wonderful, much-loved safari horses.

 What do riding guests most love about Kiwayu?